uri-yanover/4qbits/_posts/2022-02-04-the-meta-fb-downturn-as-a-case-of-the-mcnamara-disease.md

 **TL;DR**: A culture that obsesses over improving metrics loses the ability to disrupt.

 # Proper disclosure
 I was employed by FB in 2018-19 as a Senior Software Engineer.
 I own FB stock.
 The opinions and observations stated here are solely my own, and are a reflection on "ambient culture”, as opposed to a hard analysis.
+I have never been, and I am not now, in meaningful contact with any kind of Meta/FB leadership.

 # Who was McNamara and what did he do that was bad?
 Robert McNamara was the US Secretary of Defense during the period the US entered the Vietnam war.
 An operation-researcher-turned-senior Ford executive, McNamara championed a hard quantitative approach towards problems of policy.